-Knowing how to control your ball speed isn’t just important for traveling bowlers, but for bowlers of all abilities, experience, and locations.
+Knowing how to control your bowling ball speeds isn’t just important for traveling bowlers, but for bowlers of all abilities, experiences, and locations.

 Being able to control the speed of your bowling ball will help you gain higher, more consistent scores as well as more predictable reactions and throws from your ball.
 This is due to the fact that by knowing how to change up the speed of your ball you are able to adjust to lane conditions as you play your game.

 For example, when you arrive at the alley you may have a bowling lane that is considered ‘wet’.
 This means that there is a heavier saturation of oil laid down on the lane which can affect how your ball reacts.
 By knowing how to slow down your speed you are able to safely traverse the slippery lane without your score being affected.